flavioespinoza/graphql-go/script/README.md

-# graphql-go
+# Simple Golang Script Example

-his example shows how to implement a **TODO-app as a CLI tool** with Golang and Prisma.
+This example shows how to use the Prisma client in a **simple Golang script** to read and write data in a database.

 ## How to use